-2) Algebraic representations Grade 4 Grade 8 Grade 12 different forms of representations (symbolic, numerical, verbal, or pictorial) representations of graphs, tables, d a) Translate between different representations of linear expressions using symbols, graphs, tables, diagrams, or written descriptions. a) Create and translate between different repre- sentations of algebraic ex- pressions, equations, and inequalities (e.g., linear, quadratic, exponential, or trigonometric) using sym- bols, graphs, tables, diagrams, or written descriptions. b) Analyze or interpret linear relationships expressed in symbols, graphs, tables, diagrams, or written descriptions. b) Analyze or interpret relationships expressed in symbols, graphs, tables, diagrams (including Venn diagrams), or written descriptions and evaluate the relative advantages or disadvantages of different representations to answer specific questions. c) Graph or interpret points with whole number or letter coordinates on grids or in the first quadrant of the coordinate plane. c) Graph or interpret points represented by ordered pairs of numbers on a rectangular coordinate system. d) Solve problems involving coordinate pairs on the rectangular coordinate system. d) Perform or interpret transformations on the graphs of linear, quadratic, exponential, and trigonometric functions. e) Make inferences or predictions using an algebraic model of a situation.
+2) Algebraic representations Grade 4 Grade 8 Grade 12 a) Translate between the different forms of representations (symbolic, numerical, verbal, or pictorial) of whole number relationships (such as from a written description to an equation or from a function table to a written description). a) Translate between different representations of linear expressions using symbols, graphs, tables, diagrams, or written descriptions. a) Create and translate between different repre- sentations of algebraic ex- pressions, equations, and inequalities (e.g., linear, quadratic, exponential, or trigonometric) using sym- bols, graphs, tables, diagrams, or written descriptions. b) Analyze or interpret linear relationships expressed in symbols, graphs, tables, diagrams, or written descriptions. b) Analyze or interpret relationships expressed in symbols, graphs, tables, diagrams (including Venn diagrams), or written descriptions and evaluate the relative advantages or disadvantages of different representations to answer specific questions. c) Graph or interpret points with whole number or letter coordinates on grids or in the first quadrant of the coordinate plane. c) Graph or interpret points represented by ordered pairs of numbers on a rectangular coordinate system. d) Solve problems involving coordinate pairs on the rectangular coordinate system. d) Perform or interpret transformations on the graphs of linear, quadratic, exponential, and trigonometric functions. e) Make inferences or predictions using an algebraic model of a situation.

-2) Algebraic representations (cont.)
+Exhibit 7 (continued).
+Algebra 2) Algebraic representations (cont.)
 Grade 4 Grade 8 Grade 12 f) Identify or represent functional relationships in meaningful contexts including proportional, linear, and common nonlinear (e.g., compound interest, bacterial growth) in tables, graphs, words, or symbols. f) Given a real-world situation, determine if a linear, quadratic, rational, exponential, logarithmic, or trigonometric function fits the situation. g) Solve problems involving exponential growth and decay. h) Analyze properties of exponential, logarithmic, and rational functions.
-3) Variables, expressions, and operations - a) Use letters and symbols to represent an unknown quantity in a simple mathematical expression. b) Express simple mathematical relationships using number sentences. b) Write algebraic expressions, equations, or inequalities to represent a situation. b) Write algebraic expressions, equations, or inequalities to represent a situation. c) Perform basic operations, using appropriate tools, on linear algebraic expressions (including grouping and order of multiple operations involving basic operations, exponents, roots, simplifying, and expanding). c) Perform basic operations, using appropriate tools, on algebraic expressions including polynomial and rational expressions. d) Write equivalent forms of algebraic expressions, equations, or inequalities to represent and explain mathematical relationships.
+3) Variables, expressions, ar nd operations a) Use letters and symbols to represent an unknown quantity in a simple mathematical expression. b) Express simple mathematical relationships using number sentences. b) Write algebraic expressions, equations, or inequalities to represent a situation. b) Write algebraic expressions, equations, or inequalities to represent a situation. c) Perform basic operations, using appropriate tools, on linear algebraic expressions (including grouping and order of multiple operations involving basic operations, exponents, roots, simplifying, and expanding). c) Perform basic operations, using appropriate tools, on algebraic expressions including polynomial and rational expressions. d) Write equivalent forms of algebraic expressions, equations, or inequalities to represent and explain mathematical relationships.

-3) Variables, expressions, and operations (cont.)
+Exhibit 7 (continued).
+Algebra 3) Variables, expressions, and operations (cont.)
 Grade 4 Grade 8 Grade 12 e) Evaluate algebraic expressions including polynomials and rational expressions. f) Use function notation to evaluate a function at a specified point in its domain and combine functions by addition, subtraction, multiplication, division, and composition. g) Determine the sum of finite and infinite arithmetic and geometric series. h) Use basic properties of exponents and logarithms to solve problems.
-4) Equations and inequalities a) Find the value of the unknown in a whole number sentence. a) Solve linear equations or inequalities (e.g., $ax + b = c$ or ax + b = cx + d or $ax + b > c$ ). a) Solve linear, rational, or quadratic equations or inequalities, including those involving absolute value. b) Interpret "=" as an equivalence between two expressions and use this interpretation to solve problems. c) Analyze situations or solve problems using linear equations and inequalities with rational coefficients sym- bolically or graphically (e.g., ax + b = c or $ax + b = cx + d$ ). c) Analyze situations, develop mathematical models, or solve problems using linear, quadratic, exponential, or logarithmic equations or inequalities symbolically or graphically.
+4) Equations and inequalities es a) Find the value of the unknown in a whole number sentence. a) Solve linear equations or inequalities (e.g., $ax + b = c$ or $ax + b = cx + d$ or $ax + b > c$). a) Solve linear, rational, or quadratic equations or inequalities, including those involving absolute value. b) Interpret "=" as an equivalence between two expressions and use this interpretation to solve problems. c) Analyze situations or solve problems using linear equations and inequalities with rational coefficients symbolically or graphically (e.g., $ax + b = c$ or $ax + b = cx + d$). c) Analyze situations, develop mathematical models, or solve problems using linear, quadratic, exponential, or logarithmic equations or inequalities symbolically or graphically.